aaronjwood/PortAuthority/README.md

 Port Authority also allows you to quickly discover hosts on your network and will display useful network information about your device and other hosts.

 One of the fastest port scanners with host discovery on the market!
-Host discovery is typically performed in **3 seconds**.
+Host discovery is typically performed in less than **5 seconds**.
-If the device you're scanning drops packets, it takes less than 10 seconds to scan 1000 ports.
+If the device you're scanning drops packets, it takes about 10 seconds to scan 1000 ports.
-If the device you're scanning rejects packets, it takes about **~30 seconds seconds to scan all 65,535 ports!**
+If the device you're scanning rejects packets, it takes less than **30 seconds seconds to scan all 65,535 ports!**

 Port Authority has no ads and will *never* have ads.
 It requires extremely limited permissions since it only needs to interact with your network.
 The internals are designed to take advantage of today's modern phones with multiple cores to ensure you can scan your network as fast as possible.

 Like the application and the work I put into it?
 Consider purchasing the donate version:
 <a href="https://play.google.com/store/apps/details?id=com.aaronjwood.portauthority.donate"><img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" height="60"></a>

 # Contributing